 |Language Proficiency||CLB Level 6 for NOC TEER 0, 1 and 2

 |Level of Education||Education or certification specific to job offer|

 |Work Experience||NOC TEER 0, 1, 2 or 3

 Connection to Northwest Territories

 The majority of applications accepted to this stream are from temporary foreign workers in the Northwest Territories.
 Applicants working in the Northwest Territories must demonstrate that they have legal status to work in Canada.
 Under exceptional circumstances, the Northwest Territories might accept an application from a candidate living abroad.

 Candidates must have a full-time, permanent job offer from a Northwest Territories employer.
-The job offer must be at National Occupational Classification (NOC) Skill Level 0, A, or B.
+The job offer must be at National Occupational Classification (NOC) TEER 0, 1, 2 or 3.

 Candidates must submit language test results demonstrating language proficiency sufficient for the skill level of their job offer in either English or French.
 For positions classified as Skill Level 0 and A, candidates must demonstrate proficiency at Canadian language Benchmark (CLB) level 6 in all four language abilities.
 For positions classified as Skill Level B, must demonstrate proficiency at CLB level 5 in all four language abilities

 All candidates must have sufficient education or specialization to perform the job offer they have received.